ibm-cloud-docs/satellite/create-connector.md

 # Creating a {{site.data.keyword.satelliteshort}} Connector
 {: #create-connector}

 A Connector provides a secure connection between a specific remote location and {{site.data.keyword.cloud_notm}}.
+Use the {{site.data.keyword.satelliteshort}} console to create your Connector.
 {: shortdesc}

 ## Prerequisites